 Form 1582-SRO, Service Responsibility Option Roles and Responsibilities, specifies the roles and responsibilities assigned to the member, provider and managed care organization (MCO).
 The member, provider and MCO receive and sign Form 1582-SRO indicating their agreement to accept the service responsibility option (SRO) responsibilities.

-8311 MCO Responsibilities
+8311 MCO Responsibilities in the SRO

-Revision 11-2; Effective June 1, 2011
+Revision 18-2; Effective September 3, 2018